meteor/blaze/README.md

 Blaze is a powerful library for creating user interfaces by writing reactive HTML templates.
 Compared to using a combination of traditional templates and jQuery, Blaze eliminates the need for all the "update logic" in your app that listens for data changes and manipulates the DOM.
 Instead, familiar template directives like ``{{#if}}`` and ``{{#each}}`` integrate with [Tracker's](https://meteor.com/tracker) "transparent reactivity" and [Minimongo's](https://meteor.com/mini-databases) database cursors so that the DOM updates automatically.

-Blaze is sometimes compared to frameworks like React, Angular, Ember, Polymer, Knockout, and others by virtue of its advanced templating system.
-What sets Blaze apart is a relentless focus on the developer experience, using templating, transparent reactivity, and interoperability with existing libraries to create a gentle learning curve while enabling you to build world-class apps.

 ### Blaze has two major parts:

 * A template compiler that compiles template files into JavaScript code that runs against the Blaze runtime library.
 Moreover, Blaze provides a compiler toolchain (think LLVM) that can be used to support arbitrary template syntaxes.
 The flagship template syntax is Spacebars, a variant of Handlebars, but a community alternative based on Jade is already in use by many apps.